 The complex is divided into three zones:

 Temple ground – The entrance to the temple complex, souvenir shops, food and drinks, and the liberation Pond which full of turtles (According to Chinese tradition, turtles symbolize longevity, strength and endurance.
 On the other hand the act of capturing and freeing a turtle is a symbol of spiritual liberation)

 Middle Section – Many temples and gardens, the main pagoda, the Hall of the Devas

-Kek Lok Si temple is the greatest heritage center of Chinese culture in Malaysia!
-There are more than millions of unique Buddha images and sclupures located pretty everywhere in each section of the complex!
-Beautiful gardens, lakes, prayer halls, thousands of beautiful and meaningful carvings – Kek Lok Si is a place not only for Buddha teaching, but also for every person in love with architectural perfection and esthetics!
+Kek Lok Si temple is the greatest heritage centre of Chinese culture in Malaysia!
+There are more than millions of unique Buddha images and sculptures located pretty everywhere in each section of the complex!
+Beautiful gardens, lakes, prayer halls, thousands of beautiful and meaningful carvings – Kek Lok Si is a place not only for Buddha teaching but also for every person in love with architectural perfection and esthetics!

 9.00 am to 6.00 pm, daily